-- The first tenet is simplicity.
-This seems obvious, but it is notable how often this principle is ignored in the quest to design solutions with more and more features.
-That being said, there is a level of complexity that must be handled for security purposes and implementations should not overly simplify the problem for simplicity's sake. - The second tenet, and closely related to the first is extensibility.
+• The first tenet is simplicity.
+This seems obvious, but it is notable how often this principle is ignored in the quest to design elegant solutions with more and more features.
+That being said, there is a level of complexity that must be handled for security purposes and implementations should not overly simplify the problem for simplicity's sake.

+• The second tenet, and closely related to the first, is extensibility.
 Any construct we put in place for an enclave should be extensible to the domain and the enterprise, and ultimately to cross-enterprise and coalition.
-It is undesirable to work a point solution or custom approach for any of these levels - The third tenet is information hiding.
+It is undesirable to work a point solution or custom approach for any of these levels.

+• The third tenet is information hiding.
 Essentially, information hiding involves only revealing the minimum set of information to the outside world needed for making effective, authorized use of a capability.
-It also involves implementation and process hiding so that this information cannot be farmed for information or used for mischief. - The fourth tenet is accountability.
-In this context, accountability means being able to unambiguously identify and track what active entity in the enterprise performed any particular operation (e.g. accessed a file or IP address, invoked a service).
+It also involves implementation and process hiding so that this information cannot be farmed for information or used for mischief.
+Its corollary in software design provides only information that is needed to a software segment or process.

+• The fourth tenet is accountability.
+In this context, accountability means being able to unambiguously identify and track what active entity in the enterprise performed any particular operation (e.g., accessed a file or IP address, invoked a service).
 Active entities include people, machines, and software process, all of which are named registered and credentialed.
 By accountability we mean attribution with supporting evidence.
-Without a delegation model, and detailed logging it is impossible to establish a chain of custody or do effective forensic analysis to investigate security incidents. - This fifth tenet is minimal detail (to only add detail to the solution to the required level).
+Identity is a key attribute here and virtual elements must have unique identities.
+Without such an identity process and detailed logging, it is impossible to establish a chain of custody or do effective forensic analysis to investigate security incidents.

+• This fifth tenet is minimal detail (to only add detail to the solution to the required level).
 This combines the principles of simplicity and information hiding, and preserves flexibility of implementation at lower levels.
-For example, adding too much detail to the access solution while all of the other IA components are still being elaborated may result in wasted work when the solution has to be adapted or retrofitted later. - The sixth is the emphasis on a service-driven rather than a product-driven solution whenever possible.
+For example, adding too much detail to the access solution while all of the other IA components are still being elaborated may result in wasted work when the solution has to be adapted or retrofitted later.

+• The sixth is the emphasis on a service-driven rather than a product-driven solution whenever possible.
 Using services makes possible the flexibility, modularity, and composition of more powerful capabilities.
 Product-driven solutions tend to be more closely tied to specific vendors and proprietary products.
-That said, commercial off-the-shelf (COTS) products that are as open as possible will be emphasized and should produce cost efficiencies.
-This means that for acquisition functionality and compatibility are specified as opposed to must operate in a Microsoft forest [18] environment. - The seventh tenet is that lines of authority should be preserved and IA decisions should be made by policy and/or agreement at the appropriate level. - The eighth tenet is need-to-share as overriding the need-to-know.
+That said, commercial off-theshelf (COTS) products that are as open as possible will be emphasized and should produce cost efficiencies.
+This means that for acquisition, functionality and compatibility are specified as opposed to specific reference to current implementations such as "must operate in a Microsoft forest" [6] environment.

+• The seventh tenet is that lines of authority should be preserved and IA decisions should be made by policy and/or agreement at the appropriate level.
+An example here is that data owners should implement sharing requirements even when the requirements come from "higher authority."

+• The eighth tenet is need-to-share as overriding the need-to-know.
 Often effective health, defense, and finance rely upon and are ineffective without shared information.

-B. Architectural Features
+• The ninth tenet is separation of function, this makes updates easier, isolates vulnerabilities and aids in forensics.

+• The tenth tenet is reliability; it needs to work even if adversaries know how the process works.
+In setting up a large scale enterprise we need to publish exactly how things work and this should not create additional vulnerabilities.

+• The eleventh tenet is to trust but verify (and validate).
+This essentially precludes the use of identity by self-attestation which is unverified.

+B. Element of the High Assurance Architecture